House of Vasa: Polish–Lithuanian Commonwealth

-Poland and then the Polish–Lithuanian Commonwealth since 1386.
+Kingdom of Poland and Grand Duchy of Lithuania and finally the joint Polish–Lithuanian Commonwealth since 1386.
 Sigismund was elected King of the Polish–Lithuanian Commonwealth on 19 August 1587.

 From that time his official name and title became "Sigismund III, by the grace of God, king of Poland, grand duke of Lithuania, Ruthenia, Prussia, Masovia, Samogitia, Livonia and also hereditary king of the Swedes, Goths and Wends"; after his father died in 1592, he added "hereditary king of the Swedes, Goths, and Vandals".